zainshafiq/Project-Vlogs/Project_Introduction_Vlog.md

 # Project_Introduction_Vlog

-The slight introduction of NotJustCode group member and what we are bringing to the table.
+The slight introduction of NotJustCode members and what we are bringing to the table.

 *Based on ENSE 400 list provided by Dr.Tim Maciag